thearchduke/LIS590DPLfinal/README.md

 The SVG is the colorless file I use to create the district vote maps.
 (Thanks, wikimedia!)

-index.xslt converts links.xml into the index view through wanton abuse of the document() function.
+The /index URL converts links.xml into the index view through wanton abuse of the document() function, using the index_titletest.xsl transformation.
+This URL will ultimately be an identity transformation on a saved version of what you see right now when you go to /index.

 votes.xml and congBios.xml are files I made by hand that are instrumental in connecting districts, their representatives, and their representatives' votes, and are used in the production of the map.